How To Improve Your Travel Photos

 But if you’re shy like me, how do you get those photos without feeling rude?
 Usually, I don’t!!
 Most of the time, the people in my shot are far away and are not the subject.

-If you have a zoom lens, use it.
-This way, you can be on the other side of the street and still photograph the person.
-Asking someone for permission to take their photo is polite and respectful.
+If you have a zoom lens, you can use it.
+This way, you can be on the other side of the street and still take a photograph of the person.
+Asking someone for permission to take their photo is a polite and respectful gesture.

 A tripod is one of your bag’s best camera accessories for travel photography.

-You don’t always need a massive tripod, especially if you want to travel light and are an amateur photographer.
+You don’t always need a massive tripod, especially if you are an amateur photographer who wants to travel light.

 You must invest in a small tripod to become a better travel photographer.

 I don’t travel with my big tripod; it’s too bulky and heavy to lug around.
 If I need stabilization, I brace my elbow against a wall or a tree, crouch down, and use my legs to steady myself.
-If your body moves less, the camera will move less, and you’ll automatically cut down on camera shake.
+If your body moves less, the camera will move less, and you’ll automatically reduce camera shake.

 Many lenses (especially Canon and Nikon) have a built-in option for image stabilization.
 Lenses with image stabilizers tend to be more expensive, but the results are also more effective.